c0d36x2/ws-security/README.md

 It follow <a href="http://docs.oasis-open.org/wss/2004/01/oasis-200401-wss-wssecurity-secext-1.0.xsd">Web Services Security (WS-Security, WSS) published by OASIS</a>

 ## Using Burp WS-Security
-<li>This extension only change requests targeting in sope item.
+<li>This extension only change requests targeting in scope item.
 So you need to add the target in the scope.</li>

 <li>Go to the WSSecurity tab, fill the password field, choose if you need the nonce to be base64 encoded or not.</li>